Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

-The final review has been completed, and all feedback from testers has been incorporated, guaranteeing that the game is polished and ready for the official launch, with an emphasis on gameplay stability and user experience.
+The final review has been conducted, and all feedback from testers has been incorporated, ensuring the game is polished and ready for the official launch, prioritizing gameplay stability and user experience.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.